 29.9792458 degrees south of the equator.

-First, we note that the GP is about 755 wide north-to-south.
+Step One: First, we note that the GP is about 755 feet wide north-to-south.

 There are 4 chances in 87k that the GP would fall over one of these lines, which reduces to a 1-in-22k chance expectation.